codeface-io/SwiftObserver/readme.md

 - SwiftObserver is pragmatic and doesn't overgeneralize the *Observer Pattern*, i.e. it doesn't go overboard with the metaphor of *data streams* but keeps things more object-oriented and simple.
 - Custom observables without having to inherit from any class
 - Maximum freedom for your architectural- and design choices
-- UI bindings are available in a separate framework [UIObserver](https://github.com/flowtoolz/UIObserver).
+- UI bindings are available as [UIObserver](https://github.com/flowtoolz/UIObserver), although that framework is still in its infancy.

 What you might not like: